 Question: How much cord should I use?

-Answer: The rule is one foot of cord for every inch of bracelet.
-So for 8-inch bracelets, you should use 8-feet of cord.
+Answer: Your cord should be 7 1/2 feet.
 When you cut your cord, please heat the ends until they begin to melt, and then squeeze flat with a pair of pliers.
-This will make it much easier to put the cord in the buckle, and will keep the inside strands from spilling out while you make the bracelet.
+This will keep the inside strands from spilling out while you make the bracelet.

 Question: What colors are acceptable?